justinwlin/Side_Projects/OrderBook Prototype/README.md

 # How to Run

-Will run with just basic python 3.0+.
+Will run with just basic python 3.0+ and Numpy.

 ## Future Improvements if Revisted:
   - [x] Allow for User to have continous inputs